 In Germany they are used as a herbal penicillin and if grown amongst veg, they protect against aphids, albeit they attract them - sacrificing themselves!

-A highly fragrant, evergreen shrub growing to around 5 feet with blue flowers in late spring and early summer.
+Rosemary is a highly fragrant, evergreen shrub growing to around 5 feet with blue flowers in late spring and early summer.

 Culinary uses -all meat and poultry and strong seafood.